GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 resident at level 1, so it gets one slot per group rather than one per item.

-Storage is level-resident and columnar, and the contiguous record is a view.
+Storage is meant to be level-resident and columnar, with the contiguous record as a view.
 Per-lane consumers get the view assembled across levels and columns into their activation frames.
 Reads across a level boundary use the same index decomposition the structure nodes already perform, and in batches that decomposition is hoisted per run.
+Neither the residency analysis nor the multi-level storage exists yet; a single level with resolved offsets is the base case both are built on.

 ## Runtime representation